 Vonage – Best for Healthcare Organizations

-Vonage delivers a complete unified communications system, but it stands out for its healthcare-specific video conferencing solutions.
+Vonage delivers a complete unified communications system, and it stands out for healthcare-focused options via its Video API and healthcare offerings.

 Here’s a quick breakdown of Vonage pricing: